Dwarka

 “He is my father Sri Hanuman and is trying to enter the palace”

 “I had come in search of Sri Rama and Lakshmana.
-I was tricked by the maya of Ahi Ravan and Mahi Ravan who had taken Sri Rama and Lakshmana as prisoners and brought them here to patal lok.”
+I was tricked by the maya of Ahi

-“I am grateful to you for bringing up my son Makardhwaj as a great warrior and dutiful soldier.
-I request that I may be sent inside the sanctum and you can lock the door.
-Leave the rest to me and with the blessings of Sri Rama, the mission will be accomplished.”
+the door.
+Leave the rest to me and with the blessings of Sri Rama, the mission will

-Rani Chandrasena thought for a while and let Sri Hanuman inside the sanctum and locked the door of the Garbhagraha.
+Rani Chandrasena thought for a while and let Sri Hanuman inside the sanctum and

 Ahi Ravan and Mahi Ravan in the temple

-After a while Ahi Ravan and Mahi Ravan and others entered the temple along with pooja samagri.
-They opened the Bali mandapam and approached the Garbhagraha, and were standing in the Bali mandapam front of Sri Rama and Lakshmana.
+After a while, Ahi Ravan Mahi Ravan and others entered the temple along with pooja samagri.
+They opened the Bali mandapam and approached the Garbhagraha, and were standing in the Bali mandapam in front of Sri Rama and Lakshmana.
 Suddenly a divine voice from inside the sanctum retorted “Stop opening the doors and entering the sanctum.
 I am in ‘Ugra’ stithi.
 See what my ugra had done to the vimanam of the sanctum.”

-The brothers saw the padmadalam and kalasam of the vimanam missing and there was a big opening in the mid of the vimanam.
+The brothers saw the padmadalam and kalasam of the vimanam missing and there was a big opening in the middle of the vimanam.
 “I am glad that both of you had brought the best offering for me.
-I want the sacred human brought by you to be left for me as offering.
+I want the sacred human brought by you to be left for me as an offering.
 Do not unlock the doors and open the Garbhagraham, leave the offering through the opening in the vimanam and all of you leave the temple.
 After I am satisfied with the offering I shall call you and only you two should enter the temple and the Garbhagraham.
-Now all of you should leave the temple, if you want the best reward for the offering you are making.” said the divine voice.
+Now all of you should leave the temple if you want the best reward for the offering you are making.” said the divine voice.

 Immensely satisfied Ahi and Mahi

 Unaware that it was Hanuman who was mimicking the deity of Ravan’s voice, Ahi Ravan and Mahi Ravan were so pleased that they could invoke the deity of their worship.
-They drove all other people out of the temple.
-They took Sri Rama and Lakshmana from the Bali mandapam, and placed them on a joola and slowly downed them into Garbhagraham through the opening in the vimanam.
-Then they locked the Bali mandapam, temple and waited for the orders from sanctum.
+They drove all the other people out of the temple.
+They took Sri Rama and Lakshmana from the Bali mandapam and placed them on a joola and slowly downed them into Garbhagraham through the opening in the vimanam.
+Then they locked the Bali mandapam, temple and waited for the orders from the sanctum.

 Sri Hanuman’s Trick

 After some time Sri Hanuman who had mimicked the voice of the deity called out for Ahi Ravan and Mahi Ravan to receive the reward.
-Both of them entered the temple and then the Bali mandapam and looked anxiously to their deity.
-The voice from the sanctum said “Come inside the sanctum, fall at my feet together, you shall be rewarded.”
+Both of them entered the temple and then the Bali mandapam and looked anxiously at their deity.
+The voice from the sanctum said, “Come inside the sanctum, fall at my feet together, you shall be rewarded.”
 They unlocked the door of Garbhagraham and entered and fell at the feet of the deity of their worship.
 Alas!
 The sword in the hand of the deity fell on the neck of the Ahi Ravan and Mahi Ravan, killing them instantaneously.
 Sri Hanuman had tricked the brothers who had earlier tricked him by kidnapping Sri Rama and Lakshmana.

 Dandi Hanuman Temple: of Bet/Byet Dwarka